 Average health is not for me.
 I want an A not a C. That’s why functional medicine ranges are much more narrow than conventional ranges.

 Today we are focusing on the thyroid.
 First, the actual tests that need to be done are more extensive than what many people are getting.
 TSH for instance doesn’t even measure the thyroid hormones at work in the body, it measures what your brain is telling your thyroid to produce.
 The thyroid may or may not be actually producing it.
-Your liver could be crying out for more, but your brain thinks everything is ok.
+Your liver could be crying out for more, but your brain thinks everything is A-ok.
 Yet, continually I see that this is the only number my clients are having tested.

 These are the tests you should be getting, and where the functional numbers should be coming in at: